 Fear for the safety of the two banks and tri-party repo propelled some of the Fed’s most dramatic actions during the crisis.

 Tri-party repo is a market for the big guys.
-On a typical day in March,three dealers – names not disclosed – accounted for almost half of the action, which averaged $1.6 trillion, down from $2.8 trillion at its height in early 2008, according to the New York Fed.
+At that time, on a typical day three dealers – names not disclosed – accounted for almost half of the action, which averaged $1.6 trillion, down from $2.8 trillion at its height in early 2008, according to the New York Fed.

-The Federal Reserve itself averaged about $60 billion with the financial markets that month from its repo desk on Wall Street.
+The Federal Reserve itself averaged about $60 billion with the financial markets from its repo desk on Wall Street.
 The Fed’s traders use tri-party repo to implement monetary policy for the Federal Reserve’s open market committee.
-They borrow or lend, using repos transacted with their Primary Dealers and cleared by Morgan or Mellon, to temporarily add or subtract money from circulation.
+They borrow or lend, using repos transacted with their Primary Dealers, to temporarily add or subtract money from circulation.
 That raises or lowers short-term interest rates and the money supply.
 The interest income that the Fed gets on the securities it buys is the Fed’s main source of income.

-Some economists who praise the tri-party task force’s work nevertheless point out that it doesn’t apply to most repo agreements, which are not transacted through the tri-party system, and it concentrates a lot of risk in two banks.
+Some economists who praise the tri-party task force’s work nevertheless pointed out that it didn’t apply to most repo agreements, which are not transacted through the tri-party system, and it concentrated a lot of risk in the two clearing banks.

 “I think it’s a great step, a really positive thing,” said Yale professor Gary Gorton, a repo expert.
 But it’s not the final solution, he added.